Related Posts

 Evaluation Parameters

 During preclinical evaluation, parameters such as disease activity scores, histopathological changes in joints, cytokine levels, or biomarker expression are measured to assess treatment efficacy.
-These evaluations help determine the optimal dosing regimens, administration routes, and potential side effects associated with peptide-based anti-arthritic agents.
+These evaluations help determine the optimal dosing regimens, administration routes, and potential side effects of peptide-based anti-arthritic agents.

 Challenges in Translating Peptide-Based Anti-Arthritic Agents from Bench to Bedside